pwaring/komodo-build/README.md

 ### Windows

-It is possible to build Komodo on Windows using Cygwin.
+It is possible to build Komodo on Windows using Cygwin (64 bit only).
 The following packages must be installed for a successful build:

- * Libs -> libX11-devel
+ * Libs: libX11-devel
- * Libs -> libXt-devel
+ * Libs: libXt-devel
- * X11 -> xinit
+ * X11: xinit

-These packages can be installed at the same time as Cygwin, or later by re-running the setup program (`setup-x86.exe` or `setup-x86_64.exe`).
+These packages can be installed at the same time as Cygwin, or later by re-running the setup program (`setup-x86_64.exe`).

 ### OS X